-Counsel, McCarthy Tétrault LLP, barristers and solicitors Montréal, Québec, Canada Age: 67 is a director of the Bank of Canada, Global Exp.
-Inc., IGM Financial Inc., The Investors Group Inc. and Mackenzie Inc. and the Chairman of the Board of Victhom Human Bionics Inc. He is also Honorary Consul of Sweden in Montréal.
+A former Premier of the Province of Québec, Mr. Daniel Johnson was a member of the National Assembly of Québec for more than 17 years and held numerous offices in the Government of Québec from 1985 to 1994.
+He is a director of the Bank of Canada, exp Global Inc., IGM Financial Inc., The Investors Group Inc. and Mackenzie Inc. and the Chairman of the Board of Victhom Human Bionics Inc. He is also Honorary Consul of Sweden in Montréal.